- Table of Contents

 Retail:

 In summary, Six Sigma's applicability across diverse industries underscores its versatility and effectiveness as a problem-solving methodology.
 By embracing Six Sigma principles and tools, organisations in various sectors can drive continuous improvement, enhance operational efficiency, and deliver exceptional value to their customers.
-The widespread adoption of Six Sigma across industries demonstrates its universal appeal and the positive impact it has on organisations' performance, making it a valuable asset in the pursuit of excellence and customer satisfaction.
+The widespread adoption of Six Sigma across industries demonstrates its universal appeal and its positive impact on organisations' performance, making it a valuable asset in the pursuit of excellence and customer satisfaction.

 The Future of Six Sigma